 In a perfect world a roadway would never need repair.
 It would withstand all elements including mother nature and the wrath of daily vehicular slaughter.
 However, a short drive down nearly any interstate will prove this is simply not the case.
 Orange cones and construction sites are a common sight and rightfully so.
 To put it in perspective, the Pennsylvania Turnpike feels the impact of at least 500,000 vehicles per day.
 That’s over 3.5 million vehicles per week!
 With today’s heavier freight loads and the increasing number of drivers on the road, imagine the wear and tear our roadway system sees every year.

-So the question is – could there be a way to keep workers safe, cut down time, and keep the subbase intact?
+So the question is – could there be a concrete removal machine to keep workers safe, cut down time, and keep the subbase intact?
 There most certainly is!
 And the great news is you may already have this tool in your toolbox.
 What is it?
 The Kenco Slab Crab of course!
-You didn’t think it was just for bridge deck removal, did you?
+You didn’t think this excavator attachment was just for bridge deck removal, did you?

 For more information on the Kenco Slab Crab, contact our sales department.
 Toll free 800-653-6069, Option 1.